jtdaugherty/mathblog/README.md

     javascript tags, stylesheets, etc.  You'll need to ensure that this is somewhere in your `<HEAD>` tag if you want to use mathblog features which may need to load extra resources.

+These placeholders are provided in the list template:

+ - `$posts$`

+    The list of all posts in the blog, starting with the most recent.
+    Each has the same structure as a post in the post template (i.e. post.title, post.date, post.url).

 These placeholders are supported in the post template: